Duke-GCB/ScriptWrapper/README.md

 Steps:

 1. move the perl binary out of place from `/usr/local/bin` to somewhere else in $PATH
-2. move genericwrapper.sh from this repository to `/usr/local/bin/perl`
+2. move scriptwrapper.sh from this repository to `/usr/local/bin/perl`
 3. make sure execute permissions are enabled on `/usr/local/bin/perl`